-Apart from such special rules, however, it must be stated that the disclosure of private facts is precisely one of the gaps which the right of privacy, where recognised, has filled out and, consequently, where the non-recognition of that right is felt as a serious lacuna.
-The attempts made to solve this problem by means of other legal rules, as well as the application of the right of privacy to such cases, will be dealt with more fully in the second part of this study.
+disclosure of private facts is precisely one of the gaps which the right of privacy, where recognized, has filled out and, consequently, where the non-recognition of that right is felt as a serious lacuna.
+The attempts made to solve this problem by means of other legal rules, as well as the application of the right of privacy to such cases, vill be dealt with more fully in the second part of this study.